 How is it diagnosed?

-Most CMV infections are rarely diagnosed because the virus usually produces few if any, symptoms.
+Most cytomegalovirus infections are rarely diagnosed because the virus usually produces few if any, symptoms.
 However, people who have had CMV develop antibodies to the virus which remain in their body for the rest of their life.
 A blood sample can test for the CMV antibody, followed by another blood sample within two weeks.

 The virus can also be cultured from specimens obtained from urine, throat swabs, and tissue samples.
 Laboratory tests to culture the virus are expensive and not widely available.